realm/realm-swift/README.md

 Documentation for Realm can be found at [realm.io/docs/ios](http://realm.io/docs/ios).
 The API reference is located at [realm.io/docs/ios/latest/api](http://realm.io/docs/ios/latest/api).

 ## Building Realm

+Prerequisites:
 * Building Realm requires Xcode 5 or above
 * Building Realm with Swift support requires Xcode6-Beta3 specifically
 * Building Realm documentation requires [appledoc](https://github.com/tomaz/appledoc)

-Once you have all the necessary requirements, building Realm.framework just takes a single command: `sh build.sh ios`.
+Once you have all the necessary prerequisites, building Realm.framework just takes a single command: `sh build.sh ios`.
 You'll need an internet connection the first time you build Realm to download the core binary.

 Run `sh build.sh help` to see all the actions you can perform (build ios/osx, generate docs, test, etc.).